Skip to content

 .Continuous();

-By default, continuous jobs have MaxConcurrency of 1, meaning only one instance runs across the cluster.
-Override this to run parallel workers:
+Continuous jobs default to MaxConcurrency of 1, meaning only one instance runs across the cluster.
+Override it to run parallel workers:

 .Continuous()